mike-perdide/gitbuster/README.rst

 ================
-qGitFilterBranch
+gitbuster
 ================

-Python Qt4 frontend for git filter-branch. qGitFilterBranch allows you to :
+Python Qt4 frontend for git filter-branch. gitbuster allows you to :

 - use filters to display only the commits matching
     * committed before/after a date (e.g. commits before 01/01/11)